micmejia/bible-dump/AMPC/Daniel/Dan 8.md

-Out of littleness _and_ small beginnings one of them came forth [Antiochus Epiphanes], a [^b]horn whose [impious presumption and pride] grew exceedingly great toward the south and toward the east and toward the ornament [the precious, blessed land of Israel].
+Out of littleness _and_ small beginnings one of them came forth [Antiochus Epiphanes], a horn whose [impious presumption and pride] grew exceedingly great toward the south and toward the east and toward the ornament [the precious, blessed land of Israel].